Cody Bolton: Cleveland Guardians

 On April 8, 2025, Bolton was traded to the Cleveland Guardians in exchange for cash considerations.
 He made one appearance for Cleveland, allowing three runs on four hits with one strikeout across two innings pitched.
 Bolton was designated for assignment by the Guardians on May 31 after sustaining injuries in a car accident involving a semi-truck while en route to Triple-A Columbus.
 He was released by the Guardians on June 6.

 Houston Astros

 On July 24, 2025, Bolton signed a minor league contract with the Houston Astros.
+He made five appearances over the remainder of the season, splitting time between the Single-A Fayetteville Woodpeckers and Triple-A Sugar Land Space Cowboys.

+Bolton was invited to spring training in 2026, but did not make the team and was assigned to Sugar Land to begin the year.
+On March 30, 2026, the Astros selected Bolton's contract, adding him to their active roster.
+He made eight appearances for Houston, tallying an 0-1 record and 5.40 ERA with 22 strikeouts and one save across 20 innings pitched.
+On May 18, Bolton was designated for assignment by the Astros.
+He cleared waivers and was sent outright to Sugar Land on May 21.

 Personal life

-Bolton's father, Scott, is a Baptist pastor and his mother, Jennifer, has been active in church activities.
-Bolton has two sisters, Kaitlyn and Autumn.
+Bolton's father is a Baptist pastor, and his mother has been active in church activities.
+Bolton has two sisters.
 The Bolton family moved from Virginia, where Cody was born, to California in 2007.
 His family was in attendance at his MLB debut in 2023.

 Bolton played quarterback and wide receiver in football as a child before committing to baseball as a 14-year-old.

 While in high school, Bolton said his favorite baseball players were Clayton Kershaw and Albert Pujols.
 One of Bolton's high school coaches brought a toilet to the team's dugout, so that players could "flush" out a poor performance.

-Bolton married Rachel Berry on December 13, 2024.
-Berry is from Indiana.